Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 CPF guide for employers

 Keeping up with the changes in regulations can be tough while running a business.
-Here at Payboy, we have put together a comprehensive CPF guide to answer your FAQs regarding CPF contributions, as well as keep you posted on the revised CPF contribution rates from 1 January 2022 onwards!
+Here at Payboy, we have put together a comprehensive Central Provident Fund (CPF) guide to answer your FAQs regarding CPF contributions as well as keep you posted on the latest CPF contribution rates, CPF wage ceilings, and more!

-Is it compulsory for an employer to pay CPF contributions for your employees?
+Is it compulsory for an employer to pay CPF contributions for their employees?

 Yes.
 Under the CPF Act, all employers are required to pay CPF contributions for their employees who are Singapore Citizens or Singapore Permanent Residents and who are earning total wages of more than $50 per month.

-What types of employees do an employer need to pay CPF contributions for?
+What types of employees does an employer need to pay CPF contributions for?

-As long as your employee is engaged under a contract of service, earns above $50 per month AND is a Singapore Citizen or a Singapore Permanent Resident, you are required to pay the employer’s share of CPF contributions.
+For employers, as long as your employee (1) is engaged under a contract of service, (2) earns above $50 per month, and (3) is a Singapore Citizen or a Singapore Permanent Resident, you are required to pay the employer’s share of CPF contributions.
 This therefore includes the following types of employees:

 • Full-time